talsec/Free-RASP-iOS/README.md

     }
 }
 ```
+If you decide to kill the application from the callback, make sure that you use an appropriate way of killing it.
 Use the code above for handling these types of threats:
 ```swift
 public enum SecurityThreat: String, Codable, CaseIterable, Equatable {
     /// app integrity / repackaging / tampering